-- 4. If the preceding steps have not resolved the problem, call Dell for technical assistance. - NOTE: Call technical support from a phone near or at the system so that technical support can assist you with any necessary procedures. - NOTE: Dell's Express Service Code system may not be available in all countries.
+- 4. If the preceding steps have not resolved the problem, see "Before You Call", then call Dell for technical assistance. - MOTE: Call technical support from a phone near or at the system so that technical support can assist you with any necessary procedures.

+NOTE: Dell's Express Service Code system may not be available in all countries.